Skip to Content

 On the Diamond Head hike in Oahu, Hawaii

-The Diamond Head hike is a rewarding experience and with good reason.
-Diamond Head is a dormant crater made from a tuff cone.
+The Diamond Head hike is a rewarding experience, and with good reason.
+Diamond Head Hawaii is a dormant crater made from a tuff cone.

-While it’s a beautiful backdrop to Oahu’s capital, the top of the mountain offers amazing views of Honolulu and Sunset Beach below.
+While it’s a beautiful backdrop to Oahu’s capital, the top of the mountain offers fantastic views of Honolulu and Sunset Beach below.

 The Diamond Head hike difficulty is relatively low.
-It is suitable for children, the elderly, and almost anyone who does not participate in regular exercise.
+It is suitable for children, older adults, and almost anyone who does not participate in regular exercise.

-The elevation gain of the hike is 560 feet, and the distance is 1.6 miles roundtrip.
+The hike’s elevation gain is 560 feet, and the distance is 1.6 miles roundtrip.
 For those visiting Oahu on a budget, the walk makes for an inexpensive Oahu activity with the most significant rewards.

 Diamond Head History